cookshack/bred/README.md

 sudo: If sudo is running in a container, you may need to adjust the container configuration to disable the flag.
 ```
 then create an AppArmor profile, as in 1 above.

-Note that there's an error somewhere, so if you `A-x Restart` (or click the restart icon) then the
-permission will be lost, and you'll have to close the app and start it again to run sudo commands.

 #### 3. "node-pty" errors on startup